naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_icml21/gsae_icml21/README.md

 @inproceedings{gsae_icml21,
-title = {Two Heads are Better Than One: Hypergraph-Enhanced Graph Reasoning for Visual Event Ratiocination}, author = {Zheng, Wenbo and Yan, Lan and Gou, Chao and Wang, Fei-Yue}, booktitle = {Proceedings of the 38th International Conference on Machine Learning}, pages = {12747--12760}, year = {2021}
+title = {Two Heads are Better Than One: Hypergraph-Enhanced Graph Reasoning for Visual Event Ratiocination}, author = {Zheng, Wenbo and Yan, Lan and Gou, Chao and Wang, Fei-Yue}, booktitle = {Proceedings of the 38th International Conference on Machine Learning (ICML)}, pages = {12747--12760}, year = {2021}
 }